Price Discrimination in International Airline Markets: Introduction

-Estimation of our model presents numerous challenges.
-The richness of the demand, and our supply specification, result in a non-stationary dynamic programming problem that involves solving a mixed-integer nonlinear program for each state.
-We solve this problem to determine optimal prices and seat-release policies for each combination of unsold seats and days until departure.
-Moreover, our data include hundreds of flights across hundreds of routes, so not only do we allow for heterogeneity in preferences across passengers \emph{within a flight}, we also allow different flights to have different distributions of passenger preferences.
-To estimate the model and recover the distribution of preferences across flights, we use a simulated method of moments approach based on \cite{Ackerberg2009}.
-Similar approaches to estimate a random coefficient specification has recently been used by \cite{FoxKimYang2016}, \cite{NevoTurnerWilliams2016}, and \cite{BlundellGowrisankaranLanger2020}.
-Like these papers, we match empirical moments describing within-flight and across-flight variation in fares and purchases to a mixture of moments implied by our model.
+The estimation of our model presents numerous challenges.
+The demand and supply specifications result in a non-stationary dynamic programming problem that involves solving a mixed-integer nonlinear program for each state.
+We solve this problem to determine optimal prices and seat-release policies for every possible combination of unsold seats and days until departure.
+Moreover, our data include numerous flights across hundreds of routes, so not only do we allow for heterogeneity in preferences across passengers \emph{within a flight}, but we also allow different flights to have different distributions of passenger preferences.

+To estimate the distribution of preferences across flights, we use a simulated method of moments approach based on the importance sampling procedure of \cite{Ackerberg2009}.
+Similar approaches to estimate a random coefficient specification has been used by \cite{FoxKimYang2016}, \cite{NevoTurnerWilliams2016}, and \cite{BlundellGowrisankaranLanger2020}.
+Like them, we match the empirical moments with the model-implied moments that describe within- and across-flight variation in fares and purchases.

-Our estimates suggest that there is substantial heterogeneity across passengers within a flight and substantial heterogeneity across flights.
-The estimated marginal distributions of willingness-to-pay for business and leisure travelers are consistent with the observed distribution of fares.
-We estimate that the average willingness-to-pay for an economy seat in our data by leisure and business passengers is \$413 and \$506, respectively.
-Furthermore, on average, passengers value a first-class seat 23\% more than an economy seat, which implies meaningful cross-cabin substitution.
-We also find declining arrivals of passengers overall, but with an increasing fraction of business travelers.
-Using the model estimates, we calculate the unobserved time-varying opportunity cost of selling a seat, which provides novel insight into airlines' dynamic incentives.
+Our estimates suggest substantial heterogeneity across passengers within and across flights.
+The estimated marginal distributions of the willingness-to-pay for one-way travel for business and leisure travelers are consistent with the observed fares distribution, with the average willingness-to-pay for an economy seat by leisure and business travelers being \$392 and \$537, respectively.
+Furthermore, on average, passengers value a first-class seat 58\% more than an economy seat, implying meaningful cross-cabin substitution.
+The arrival rate of nonstop and connecting passengers declines as we approach the flight date.
+However, among the nonstop passengers, the share of business travelers increases from zero to almost 30\% for the average flight.
+We calculate the time-specific opportunity cost of selling a seat using the model estimates, which provide novel insight into airlines' dynamic incentives.